DGunasekara/SALT_DNS_LDAP_management/README.md

 ### 2. DNS Server Management

-  - Monitor DNS service and restart automatically on failure.

-in `dns`, there is a directory `/srv/salt/`
+in `dns`, there is a directory `/srv/salt/` there are files to be added in the SALT-Master

+Tested on ubuntu 24 server and installed BIND9 was installed using `init.sls` from SALT-Master.

+Phrase 1: It is monitoring DNS service and restart automatically on failure.